dojo/framework/src/routing/README.md

 router.start({ dispatchCurrent: false });
 ```

+As an added benefit, when you use `start()` it ensures the previous dispatch is canceled when the history changes and it dispatches a new request.

 The context for these dispatches defaults to an empty object.
 A new object is used for every dispatch.
 You can configure the context when creating the router:

 ```ts